 When considering installing an alarm, seek professional advice and discuss your requirements with at least two or three firms.
 Ask friends or colleagues to recommend a reliable company.
 When a security person arrives to inspect your home in order to advise you on what is appropriate for your home, ask to see their current Security Guard Licence.

 If your alarm is not professionally monitored, arrange for your neighbours to investigate if they hear it.
 Provide them with the code to turn it off if need be.

 Going on holiday

-Other things to remember when going on holiday and leaving your home unoccupied:
+Things to remember when you are going on holiday and leaving your home unoccupied:

-For more information on Neighbourhood Support Groups, contact Social Development Coordinator.
+For more information on Neighbourhood Support Groups, contact Council's Social Development Coordinator.

 Neighbourhood News, a newsletter updating Hastings’ Neighbourhood Support coordinators and street champions, is published regularly.
 You can sign up to have it emailed to you.

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.